FumiKimura/Code_Everday/README.md

 Track my progress on study coding everyday

+## May 11th 2021

+I started learning about git and github in the precourse.

+So far it has been not so much of new stuff, intead it has been more like refresher to what I learned during Fjord Bootcamp.
+I should be able to get done unit 0 ~ unit 2 this week.

+I am targeting this and spend at least 40 hours a week to study for the code chrysalis.

 ## May 5th 2021

 I had no time to study going through the project today.
 But, I learned how packet fragmentation works and how that relates to the IP header.